 Google had partnered up with Defending Digital Campaigns at the start of the U.S. 2020 election season to give any eligible Federal campaign access to free Titan Security Keys.
-This is part of Google’s Advanced Protection Program which ensures safety for election officials, activists and journalists, and the like.
+This is part of Google’s Advanced Protection Program, which ensures safety for election officials, activists, journalists, and the like.

-As per Google’s official blog post, “In the lead up to the 2020 elections, DDC distributed more than 10,000 Titan Security key bundles to more than 140 U.S. Federal campaigns.”
+Google’s official blog post says, “In the lead up to the 2020 elections, DDC distributed more than 10,000 Titan Security key bundles to more than 140 U.S. Federal campaigns.”

 Google has announced that it will expand its support for the DDC so that high-rank officials, political parties, committees, and related organizations can defend themselves against fatal security threats.
 The new support will pave the way for supporting virtual security training (nonpartisan) across the U.S. This will involve teaching the members from the political sector the basics so that they can keep their information safe.